 - Don’t worry so much about what activity your child is doing to start with, just getting them into the routine is vital for their well-being and yours.

 - Don’t try to fill every minute of every day and don’t expect your child to study for as long as when they are at school.
-We only do teaching inputs for around 15 to 20 minutes at the most before the children play/have a break.
+We only do teaching inputs for around 15 to 20 minutes at the most before the children are expected to work independently.

-You can make your routine visual/draw it out so the children know what the expectations are each day – you can get them to help you plan out the day too.
+You can make this visual/draw it out so the children know what the expectations are each day – you can get them to help you plan out the day too.

 Where possible, create a learning space that is only for focused learning activities.
 If this isn’t possible, try to tidy away “school” things at the end of the learning time and store them somewhere out of the way.
 Try to be firm about the TV and devices being off while your children are doing “school” activities, unless you are using these for learning.

-- Recorded work can be completed in the exercise book provided, or if that’s not possible, on paper (please keep it in a folder)
+- Most of the work should be completed in your exercise book or, if that’s not possible, lined paper (please keep it in a folder)

-- Please write the date and title on all work
+- Please write the date and title at top of the page.

-- If you get stuck on learning activities, try emailing or phoning a friend.
+- If you get stuck, try emailing or phoning a friend.
 If that doesn’t help you can email your teacher (they will respond between 9am and 4pm, Mon-Fri).

-Remember it is as important to look after mental health as it is to engage in the learning tasks set.
-If there are times when your child is feeling frustrated or worried or scared, that is understandable and normal.
+Remember it is as important to look after your mental health as it is to engage in the learning tasks set.
+If you have times that you are feeling frustrated or worried or scared, that is understandable and normal.
 This is a difficult time for everyone!
-Try some PATHS activities (hot chocolate breathing, for example) to help them to feel calm or there are lots of other ideas here: https://www.childline.org.uk/toolbox/calm-zone/
+Try some PATHS activities (hot chocolate breathing) to help you feel calm or there are lots of other ideas here:https://www.childline.org.uk/toolbox/calm-zone/

 Rachel and Maisie are also still providing “Time to Talk” sessions during this time.
-If your child would like to speak to either of them about how they are feeling just email: email@example.com and they will get in contact with you to arrange a chat.
+If you’d like to speak to either of them about how you are feeling just email: email@example.com and they will get in contact with you to arrange a chat.